OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: OSM+: Structured Road Network Dataset with Computing Support

 \subsection{Graph-Based Road Network Modeling}

 A lot of downstream machine learning tasks in the transportation domain (e.g., traffic prediction) rely on road network graph structures.
-Thus, we generalize the road network as a graph with 1.9 billion vertices under the following definition.
+Thus, we generalize the road network as a graph with billions of vertices and edges under the following definition.
 Our OSM+ dataset is a graph-structured database based on MaxCompute, formerly called ODPS.
 MaxCompute is Alibaba Cloud’s fully managed big data computing and data warehouse platform.
 It can store and process terabytes to petabytes of data, offering SQL and other distributed computing models to analyze massive datasets efficiently while reducing costs and ensuring strong data security.
 Here is the definition of our roadnet graph model:

-\begin{definition}[Graph-based Road Network Model] Given a city-scale road network with intersections and road segments, we can define a graph structure with the vertex and edge defined as below. \item{\it (1) \textbf{Vertex}: Each vertex represents a road intersection in the OpenStreetMap road network or POI point.} \item{\it (2) \textbf{Edge}: Each edge represents a road segment in OpenStreetMap with a starting intersection and ending intersection.
+\begin{definition}[Graph-based Road Network Model] Given a city-scale road network with intersections and road segments, we can define a graph structure with the vertices and edges defined as follows. \item{\it (1) \textbf{Vertex}: Each vertex represents a road intersection in the OpenStreetMap road network or POI point.} \item{\it (2) \textbf{Edge}: Each edge represents a road segment in OpenStreetMap with a starting intersection and ending intersection.
 Since each road segment may have multiple parts segmented by minor intersections or direction turning points in geometry, each edge may contain multiple line segments.} \end{definition}

 This graph model can facilitate quick queries and seamless table joining.
 For example, a single SQL query can be issued to retrieve all road segments within a specified bounding box and join them with a POI table to compute features such as the number and types of nearby facilities (e.g., schools, gas stations, or shopping malls) for each road segment.